Emperor Gaozu of Han: Dispute over the succession

 In 195 BC, as Liu's health started worsening, he desired even more to replace Liu Ying with Liu Ruyi.
 Zhang Liang initially attempted to dissuade the emperor from doing so, but the emperor ignored him so he retired, claiming that he was ill.
 Shusun Tong and Zhou Chang also strongly objected to the idea of changing the crown prince.
 Zhou Chang even said, "I am not good in talking, but I know this is not right.
 If Your Majesty deposes the Crown Prince, I won't follow your orders any more."
 As Zhou Chang spoke with a stutter, Liu found it rather amusing and he laughed.
 After that, much to Liu's surprise, the Four Whiteheads of Mount Shang showed up in his court; they had previously declined to serve in his government when he invited them to.
 The four men promised to help Liu Ying in the future if he were to remain as crown prince.
 The emperor was so pleased to see that Liu Ying had their support, so he dismissed the idea of changing his heir apparent.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang was skeptical of this account.
+He opinioned that given Liu Bang's tenacious personality, he would not easily change his mind due to criticism from others; the main reason why Liu Bang did not make Liu Ruyi taizi was that Liu Bang feared that after his death, Ruyi would not be able to receive support from court officials.
+If Liu Bang really wanted to make Ruyi taizi, as someone who had been close to Liu Bang for many years, Zhang Liang was right in his observation that it would take more than a few words to change Liu Bang's mind; so, how can a few words from four old men of the woods convince Liu Bang?.
+If the "Four Whiteheads" could affect the succession, Liu Bang would have killed them, and not lament to Lady Qi.
+Also, even if the "Four Whiteheads" did convince Liu Bang to alter the succession, it would be an example of Zhang Liang providing assistance to Liu Ruyi against the latter's father, which is something Zhang would not have done.
+Thus, Sima did not include the account of the "Four Whiteheads" in Zizhi Tongjian, just like he did not include the account of Qin not attacking the Hangu Pass for 15 years after Su Qin had canvassed the other Six States, and the account of the Qin army retreating for 50 li after Lu Zhonglian persuaded Xinyuan Yan.
+Sima Guang also criticized Sima Qian for including these three accounts in his Shiji due to the latter's propensity in believing incredible accounts.)